zeroecco/boundless/docs/src/market/rfc.md

     /// Event when prover stake is burned for failing to fulfill a request by the deadline. event LockinStakeBurned(uint192 indexed requestId, uint96 stake);

-    /// Request is locked when is was not expected to be. error RequestIsLocked(uint192 requestId);
+    /// Request is locked when it was not expected to be. error RequestIsLocked(uint192 requestId);
-    /// Request is not locked when is was expected to be. error RequestIsNotLocked(uint192 requestId);
+    /// Request is not locked when it was expected to be. error RequestIsNotLocked(uint192 requestId);
-    /// Request is locked when is was not expected to be. error RequestIsFulfilled(uint192 requestId);
+    /// Request is fulfilled when it was not expected to be. error RequestIsFulfilled(uint192 requestId);
     /// Request is no longer valid, as the deadline has passed. error RequestIsExpired(uint192 requestId, uint64 deadline);
-    /// Request is still valid, as the deadline has yet passed. error RequestIsNotExpired(uint192 requestId, uint64 deadline);
+    /// Request is still valid, as the deadline has yet to pass. error RequestIsNotExpired(uint192 requestId, uint64 deadline);
     /// Unable to complete request because of insufficient balance. error InsufficientBalance(address account);